tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/command-service.md

 ### lock

-This DSL allows locking Assembly/HCD from Sequencer script for specified duration.
-When you lock Assembly/HCD, Sequencer sending lock command is treated as source.
-This DSL returns `LockingResponse` which can be `LockAcquired` in the successful scenario or `AcquiringLockFailed` in case of failure.
+This DSL command locks an Assembly/HCD from a Sequencer script for the specified duration.
+When you lock an Assembly/HCD, the Sequencer sending the lock command is designated as the source, which is the only component that can send commands to the locked component while locked.
+This DSL returns a `LockingResponse` which can be `LockAcquired` in the successful scenario or `AcquiringLockFailed` in case of failure.
 This DSL also provides callbacks for `onLockAboutToExpire` and, `onLockExpired` where script writer can write custom logic.
 These callbacks are thread safe.

 Kotlin